bitbouncer/csi-kafka/README.md

 This is work in progress

  - lowlevel consumers and produces are fast, efficient and stable
- - high level consumer work in progress - not stable
+ - high level consumer and producers works, but work is in progress
  - avro encoding / decoding samples